kendallroden/DockerToolingLabs/README.md

-# Visual Studio Docker Tooling Labs
+# Introductino to Visual Studio and VS Code Docker Tooling

 ## Overview
 The goal of the following content is to help you leverage the power of Visual Studio and Visual Studio Code as you develop with Docker